Bank of Italy's Target 2 liabilities down in June from May record high

-MILAN, July 7 Italy's debt with the European Central Bank edged down in June after hitting a record high the previous month when capital flew out of the euro zone's third-largest economy.
+MILAN, July 7 (Reuters) - Italy's debt with the European Central Bank edged down in June after hitting a record high the previous month when capital flew out of the euro zone's third-largest economy.

 Italy's net debt to the ECB's Target 2 payment system, which settles cross-border payments in the euro zone, fell to 413.9 billion euros in June from 421.6 billion euros in May, the Bank of Italy said on Friday.